FlynnLeeGit/vue-router-plus/readme.md

 ]
 ```

-route.meta.query will be
+then route.meta.query will be

 - /a -> {age: 20, name: 'lee' }
 - /a?age=33 -> {age: 33,name:'lee' }
 - /a?age=22&name=cc -> {age:22,name:'cc'}

-### router.beforeEach,router.beforeResolve
+### plusHook Support

-these two api now support promise or subscribe mode,no need to use `next` function
-now it only support `router.beforeEach` && `router.beforeResolve` hook
+the **plusHook** function can do a lot things that reduce the time on debug vue-router

+- resolve the same route loop problem,by always append `_f` query on `next` function
+- support `promisable` or `subscribe` style route hook
+- auto enabled in global hook like `router.beforeEach` and `router.beforeResolve`

 ```js
 router.beforeEach(to => {